17 December 2024

 * Bonus track on Deluxe Edition

 3rd studio album by Cassandra Jenkins following the acclaimed An Overview on Phenomenal Nature (Feb.
 2021) and more recently the following release of demos and outtakes released as (An Overview on) An Overview on Phenomenal Nature (Nov.
 2021).
-The standard issue of this new album contains 13 tracks with a total running time of just under 37 minutes.
-The Deluxe Edition extends the running time to 52 minutes [ find it on bandcamp ].
+The standard vinyl and cd issues of the album contains 13 tracks with a total running time of just under 37 minutes.
+The digital Deluxe Edition (and the 2-disc cd issue) extends the running time to 52 minutes [ find it on bandcamp ].
 The title of the album comes from the song "Omakase" and its chorus lines: "My lover - My light - My destroyer - My meteorite".

 The album is held in the same original style and tone as her 2021 album.
 It's therefore made with a distinct sense for sophistication.
 It's a perfect blend of new age, jazz, indie rock, sophisti-pop, and with delicate use of field recordings.
 A couple of the bonus tracks are more experimental with bold use of field recordings and less focus on coherency - especially track #17, "Stardust" appears as one long experimental.
 The album is, however, no less than yet another amazing release.
 The whole album is meant for attentive listening and it works as a complete work - and more so than a collection of individual songs.